jzhoubu/XAI-Project/README.md

+## Summary
-## Doing
+- Doing
     - Organizing CNN visualizer
+        + CAM(done)
+        + Saliency Maps

-## To Do List
+- To Do
     -  to add README file to CAM
     - to seek a small dataset containing clear image to train
     - to seek a way to visualize while training

 ## Gallery